phac-nml/mob-suite/README.md

 backgrounds.
 The MOB-suite is designed to be a modular set of tools for the typing and reconstruction of plasmid sequences from WGS assemblies.

-The MOB-suite depends on a series of databases which are too large to be hosted in git-hub.
-They can be downloaded or updated by running mob_init or if running any of the tools for the first time, the databases will download and initialize automatically.
+The MOB-suite depends on a series of databases (replicons, MOB, mpf, plasmids) which are too large to be hosted in git-hub.
+They can be downloaded or updated by running `mob_init` or if running any of the tools for the first time, the databases will download and initialize automatically.
 However, they are quite large so the first run will take a long time depending on your connection and speed of your computer.
 The databases can be downloaded from figshare here: https://ndownloader.figshare.com/articles/5841882?private_link=a4c92dd84f17b2cefea6

 ### MOB-init